Kruiser8/Kruiz-Control/README.md

 ## FAQ

 ### SLOBS Support
+The script should work with SLOBS _BUT_ the OBS-like functionality will not work.
+That is, you will not be able to change scenes, sources, or filters.
 It may be possible to use SLOBS RPC-based API to provide similar functionality but this needs to be investigated.

 ### XSplit Support
-XSplit does not provide a direct websocket interface.
-It may be possible to implement plugin that provides a websocket interface to connect with xsplit.
+The script should work with XSplit _BUT_ the OBS-like functionality will not work.
+XSplit does not provide a direct websocket interface to do such actions.
+It may be possible to implement a plugin that provides a websocket interface to connect with xsplit.
 If you know a way to achieve this, [please reach out](mailto:kruiser.twitch@gmail.com).

 ### Support for Mixer and Youtube Alerts
-Definitely for Streamlabs.
+I can definitely add support for Mixer and Youtube alerts from Streamlabs.
 I just haven't had the time to implement it yet.

 More investigation time is needed to implement Youtube and Mixer StreamElements.